-LanguageTool is an AI-powered writing assistant that helps users improve their writing across more than 30 languages.
+LanguageTool is an AI-powered writing assistant that helps users improve their writing across more than 45 languages and dialects.
 It spots and corrects common writing issues like grammar mistakes, spelling errors, and punctuation problems while offering style suggestions to enhance overall readability.

-The tool integrates smoothly with popular platforms such as Google Docs, Microsoft Word, and all major web browsers through extensions.
-Users can also paste text directly into the web interface for quick checks.
+The tool integrates with popular platforms such as Google Docs, Microsoft Word, LibreOffice, and all major web browsers through extensions.
+It works on most websites including Gmail, Facebook, Twitter, and LinkedIn.
+Users see blue underlines for identified issues and can click to accept suggestions or double-click words to view synonyms.
 Its privacy-focused approach means your text isn't stored on their servers, making it a secure choice for sensitive content.

-While the free version handles basic writing corrections, premium subscribers get access to advanced features like detailed style suggestions, personal writing guides, and expanded character limits.
+While the free version handles basic writing corrections, premium subscribers get access to advanced features like AI-powered paraphrasing, detailed style suggestions, personal dictionaries, and expanded character limits.
 The premium version starts at $4.99 monthly when billed yearly, with options available for both individual users and business teams.

 Whether you're writing in English, German, French, or any of the other supported languages, the tool adapts to understand context and language-specific rules.
 It helps both native speakers polish their work and assists language learners in avoiding common mistakes.